BetonQuest/BetonQuest/docs/Documentation/Events-List.md

 **persistent**, **static**

 Spawns specified amount of mobs of given type at the location.
 First argument is a location.
-Next is [type of the mob](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html).
+Next is <a href="https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html" target="_blank">type of the mob</a>.
 The last, third argument is integer for amount of mobs to be spawned.
 You can also specify `name:` argument, followed by the name of the mob.
 All `_` characters will be replaced with spaces.
 You can also mark the spawned mob with a keyword using `marked:` argument.
 It won't show anywhere, and you can check for only marked mobs in `mobkill` objective.

 You can specify armor which the mob will wear and items it will hold with `h:` (helmet), `c:` (chestplate), `l:` (leggings), `b:` (boots), `m:` (main hand) and `o:` (off hand) optional arguments.
 These take a single item without amount, as defined in the _items_ section.
 You can also add a list of drops with `drops:` argument, followed by a list of items with amounts after colons, separated by commas.